nf-core/website/markdown/events/2023/hackathon-march-2023.md

 Save the date and join us for the March 2023 nf-core hackathon!

-This event is entirely virtual (we will be back in [gather.town](https://gather.town/)!) and we are attempting to support people in all timezones :earth_americas: :earth_asia: :earth_africa:
+This event is virtual (we will be back in [gather.town](https://gather.town/)!) and as the last times we are attempting to support people in all timezones :earth_americas: :earth_asia: :earth_africa:.

+For this hackathon, we will try something new 🚀 Hacking in-person is a lot of fun.
+So to get the best of both worlds, we are encouraging everyone to create small local groups, be it with your friends, colleagues, institute, or geographical region.
+Once sat together, join the global gathering online, on gather.town together.

 Watch this space for more details in the coming weeks!